 A stock option gives the holder the right to purchase Common Stock at a fixed price over a specified period of time.
 Grants may consist of either non-qualified stock options or incentive stock options.
-The option price of stock options is set by the Committee and options cannot be issued at a price less than 100% (110% in the case of an incentive stock option granted to a person owning, within the meaning of Section 424(d) of the Internal Revenue Code, more than 10% of the stock of the Company) of the fair market value of the Common Stock on the date the option is granted.
+The option price of stock options is set by the Committee and options cannot be issued at a price less than 100% (110% in the case of an incentive stock option granted to a person owning, within the meaning of Section 424(d) of the Internal Revenue Code (the "Code"), more than 10% of the stock of the Company) of the fair market value of the Common Stock on the date the option is granted.
 The consideration for the grant of an option is the employee's service to the Company.
-The Committee has the right under the terms of the Plan to decrease the option price on any outstanding options.
-Except for price adjustments made in connection with the Stock Splits, the Committee has never exercised this right.
+The Committee has the right under the terms of the Stock Option Plan to decrease the option price on any outstanding options.
+Except for price adjustments made in connection with the Stock Splits, the Committee has never modified the option price on outstanding options.
+The Committee also has the right under the terms of the Stock Option Plan to accelerate the vesting of any option.